komagata/simple_seed/README.md

 # SimpleSeed

-TODO: Write a gem description
+Feed a seed from fixtures.

 ## Installation